fasacorp/anchor-bot-tutorial/README.md

 This tutorial provided instructions on how to get anchor-bot from Romain Lanz to run on a regular window machine.

 > ⚠️ Running anchor bot on windows is inherently more risky than running on a linux box as linux is much more stable.
 I recommend running the anchor bot on a headless linux installation on raspeberry pi or nuc or similar.
+> You should also consider the security of your seed when running on a windows machine.
+It's not safe as your seed is stored in clear.

 YOU ARE RUNNING THE BOT AT YOUR OWN RISK AN I DECLINE EXPLICITELY ANY LOSS THAT MAY ARISE DUE TO THIS TUTORIAL.